alpakpinar/GenericDSATDevice_plugin/README.md

 # Build the plugin
 cd ../
-source env.sh /path/to/BUTool/install
+source env.sh /path/to/BUTool
 make
 ```

+Before building, make sure that `BUTOOL_PATH` environment variable is properly set to your BUTool install path, `/path/to/BUTool` after sourcing the `env.sh` script.
 To remove all build products, you can execute `make clean`.

 ### Running the Code with BUTool